Lawyers Complaints Service

 - Incorporated law firms or former incorporated law firms;

 - People who are not lawyers but who are or were an employee of a lawyer or an incorporated law firm.

 All lawyers must have procedures for handling complaints and they must tell their clients about those procedures before they commence work for the client.

 New Zealand lawyers are required to act at all times in accordance with the Lawyers and Conveyancers Act (Lawyers: Conduct and Client Care) Rules 2008.
 These outline the obligations lawyers owe to clients.
 The obligations are subject to other overriding duties, including duties to the courts and to the justice system.

 The Rules are binding on all lawyers and provide guidance around the boundaries within which a lawyer may practise.
-Within these boundaries, each lawyers needs to be guided by his or her own sense of professional responsibility.
-The Law Society’s Ethics Committee provides guidance to lawyers on the application or interpretation of the Rules.
+Within these boundaries, each lawyer needs to be guided by his or her own sense of professional responsibility.
+The Law Society’s Ethics Committee provides guidance to lawyers on the application or interpretation of the Rules in certain circumstances.

 The Rules are based on the fundamental obligations of lawyers, which are set out in section 4 of the Lawyers and Conveyancers Act 2006.
 These are:

 - To uphold the rule of law and to facilitate the administration of justice in New Zealand.